MHR

 sync

-After here, we have already written alpine to the disk image.
-It’ll boot, but we haven’t added any credentials.
+We have now written alpine to the disk image.
+It’ll boot, but we haven’t added any credentials, so it’s pretty useless.
 To do that, we need to perform some setup.
-Let’s expand the disk to full size first
+Let’s expand the disk to full size first:

 parted -s /dev/vda resizepart 2 100%